BVI Highlights

 Nanny Cay Village

 Home to a large upscale marina, hotel, shops, restaurants, pool and beach bar.
 Located between Road Town and West End, the marina hosts many of sailing’s top international events such as the ARC (Atlantic Rally for Cruisers) & the popular BVI Spring Regatta.
-You’ll find “yachties” from around the world gathered here.
+You’ll find “yachties” from around the world here.

 Favorites